 Oh!
 The glorious satisfaction that comes from splitting bones and large pieces of meat into smaller chunks.
 Fast.
 Easy.
 Fun.

-Since their invention in the Auchelean period, meat cleavers have prevailed as a requisite and versatile instrument for cutting through animal bone.
+Since their invention in the Acheulean period, meat cleavers have prevailed as a requisite and versatile instrument for cutting through animal bone.

 As a useful chopper knife-edge tool, the cleaver has found love in a butcher’s heart.
 This heavy-duty tool has a handle for grip, attached to a huge rectangular stainless steel blade with a hole at the top far end.

 Whether slicing or dicing, delivery of the task at hand will depend on your choice of tool to use.
 What’s on top of your chopping board determines the kind of knife you need in hand.

 But then, every time you have picked the cleaver to use it, you’ve asked yourself why it has a hole.
 Or your kids have asked you and you got tongue-tied.